 The author/s will be notified whether the manuscript submitted for publication is accepted or rejected during the initial screening.

-Scoring system: The research manuscripts submitted for publication will be evaluated based on the criteria set forth by the WMSURJ.
+Scoring system: The research manuscripts submitted for publication will be evaluated based on the criteria set forth by Ciencia.
 The referees/editors should indicate his/her decision using the following scoring system.

-The managing editor will transmit to the author/s the decision whether the manuscript is accepted or rejected, including the consolidated comments/suggestions of the referees/editors.
-In return, the authors are given 15 days to comply with the set of suggestions for accepted manuscripts.
+The editor-in-chief/managing editor will transmit to the author/s the decision whether the manuscript is accepted or rejected, including the consolidated comments/suggestions of the referees/editors.
+In return, the authors are given 15 days to comply with the set of suggestions.

-The WMSURJ does not require authors of original research papers to assign copyright of their contributions to the journal.
+Ciencia requires authors of original research papers to apply for copyright protection through the Intellectual Property Unit (IPU) and assigned their rights to the university.
 Authors are encouraged to submit their version of the accepted, peer-reviewed manuscript to their funding body's archive, for public release six months after publication.
-In addition, authors are encouraged to archive their version of the manuscript in their institution's repositories (as well as on their personal web sites), also six months after the original publication.
-Authors should cite the publication reference and doi number on any deposited version.
+In addition, authors are encouraged to archive their version of the manuscript in their institution's repositories (as well as on their personal web sites).